bezhermoso/bezhermoso.github.io/app/_til/coordinate-tmux-windows-with-send-keys.md

 og_image: /keep/til.png
 ---

 I use `tmux` throughout the day and booting up Vagrant machines is a constant part of my daily workflow.
-Often times I want to create two additional splits: one for SSHing into the machine/containers, and the other one to display some real-time logs.
+Oftentimes I want to create two additional splits: one for SSHing into the machine/containers, and the other one to display some real-time logs.
 I used to wait until the Vagrant machine is all booted up before I can manually create the splits and type in the commands -- until I learned about `send-keys`:
 <!--stop-->
 {% highlight bash %}